Walkover: Other uses

 In poker games that use blinds, a hand is considered a walkover (usually shortened to walk) when no other players call or raise the big blind, resulting in the player who posted the big blind winning the hand without opposition.
 Walks are most often seen in tournament play, since cash games often allow the players to "split the blinds" (i.e. take back their blind bets in case there are no callers or raisers by the time the action gets to the small blind).
 Chopping is not permitted in tournaments.

+Political use

 An uncontested election is often referred to as a walkover, when it is also referred to as winning "by default".
 The word is used more generally by extension for an election in which the winner is not the only participant but where no opponent has a credible chance of victory.